-	Due to the high load, new PhD students or postdocs can expect on average 1 hour per week of my time to discuss their research, sometimes with co-supervisors or other colleagues, because I also teach big classes of undergraduates and have important administrative commitments.
+Due to the high load, new PhD students or postdocs can expect on average 1 hour per week of 1-1 time to discuss their research, sometimes with co-supervisors or other colleagues, because I also teach big classes of undergraduates and have important administrative commitments.

 So Stage 1 is your own evaluation of your skills and motivations.
 You have passed this stage if